bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Idea#2: Each user who comments on a given thread should mirror all #federated_message_identifiers (or at least their feed URL) of siblings, all children to this message and on each level towards the root, all predecessor siblings.
 This enables resilience against parent redaction.
 * Don't mirror obsolete ones affected by #redaction or #forked_message_correction
 * Don't mirror message content in order to respect privacy
 * A user who comments on the thread may decide to rearrange the thread or hide (via #redaction ) any comment from their followers viewing the thread through their timeline.
-They will be notified about any alteration.
+The viewer should be notified about any alteration.
 * Allow a commenter editing their comment to fork off a question to a new disjoint thread or to position the reply under another, more on-topic thread via #forked_message_correction and others can suggest the same via #message_correction_suggestion
 * TODO: For mass scaling, it might be desirable to only list the URLs of accounts of all commenters or if this is still massive, provide for handling as #forums and listing the URLs of trusted #mirroring nodes.
 Note that such a scale is actually a degenerate use for threading in the real world, but consider whether unifying #threads and #forums would be a feasible workaround.
 * https://dev.twtxt.net/doc/twtsubjectextension.html